apache/flink-web/_posts/2020-06-10-community-update.md

 * [Production-Ready Flink and Hive Integration - what story you can tell now?](https://www.youtube.com/watch?v=4ce1H9CRyEc)

-We encourage the wider community to also get involved in testing once an RC is out.
+We encourage the wider community to also get involved in testing once the voting RC is out.
 Keep an eye on the [@dev mailing list](https://flink.apache.org/community.html#mailing-lists) for updates!

 <hr>